Schwyzerörgeli

-The Schwyzerörgeli is a type of diatonic button accordion used in Swiss folk music.
-The name derives from the town/canton of Schwyz where it was developed. Örgeli is the diminutive form of the word Orgel (organ).
+The Schwyzerörgeli is a small diatonic button accordion used in Swiss folk music.
+It produces a mellow sound and is a popular instrument in folk dance and Ländler ensembles with clarinet and double bass.

+The first Schwyzerörgeli was made by Robert Iten of Pfäffikon in the canton of Schwyz in the 1880s.
+Another early maker was Alois Eichhorn.
+Its precursor was the Langnauerli, a quieter instrument based on the hand organ which was produced in Langnau im Emmental in the canton of Bern.

+A typical Schwyzerörgeli today has three voices, 18 bass buttons and 31 treble buttons, and a rectangular casing.

+Örgeli is the diminutive form of the word Orgel (organ).
 Outside of Switzerland the instrument is not well known and is hard to find.

 History

 The accordion was brought to Switzerland in the 1830s, soon after its invention in Vienna.
 The earliest accordions were the typically one- or two-row diatonic button accordions, which carried on in Switzerland as the Langnauerli, named for Langnau in canton Bern.
 The Langnauerli usually has one treble row of buttons and two bass/chord buttons on the left hand end, much like the accordion used in Cajun music (minus the stops), but is sometimes seen with 2 or 3 rows on a stepped keyboard.
 The Schwyzerörgeli was a further development from the 1880s, with changes in the treble fingering and a flat keyboard (not stepped), and unisonoric basses.

 The early makers including Eichhorn (Schwyz) and Nussbaumer (Bachenbülach) experimented with different arrangements and numbers of buttons.
 The typical Schwyzerörgeli today has 18 bass buttons arranged in two rows (one for bass notes and one for major chords), and 31 treble buttons on the RH arranged in 3 rows with a fingering similar to the 'club' system.
 The basses progress in 4ths like the Stradella system seen on chromatic and piano accordions, but in the opposite direction.
 Some Schwyzerörgelis have fewer buttons in the upper/inside row on the RH much like the club models, or more buttons - sometimes an extra row on the outside - and fewer or more basses.
 Since Swiss music rarely uses minor chords, even Örgelis with 4 bass rows usually have no minor chords but majors and 7ths instead.
 The only other variety still being made in substantial numbers today is the Schwyzerörgeli with chromatic fingering, usually with a C system (C-Griff) treble side and Stradella bass fingering, including the Minor Chords to allow for the possibility of playing Tango Music if a Bandoneon Player is unavailable.
 The Schwyzerörgeli sound (MHH which is like LMM but an Octave higher), falls in between an Accordion & a Bandoneon making it an alternative to the Bandoneon.